Radiotherapy for spinal cord compression

 You have the radiotherapy as a single treatment or a series of daily treatment sessions called fractions.
 Normally you have one a day.
 But occasionally you may have 2 fractions a day, for example, just before a weekend.

-Whether you have a plastic mould made to keep you still while you have treatment depends on the part of the spine that has cancer.
+You might have a plastic mould made to keep you still while you have treatment.
+This depends on what part of the spine has cancer.
 You're likely to have a plastic mould made if the cancer is in the upper part of your spine.

 Having treatment